williamscale/williamscale.github.io/_projects/postman-olmos-park.markdown

 \text{Node 16 Score} = 1 + 1 + 1.25 = 3.25
 $$

 $\text{Node 16 Score} > \text{Node 14 Score}$, thus, node 16 (edge 15) is selected as the next step.
-In cases in which all edges within three layers have been explored, the shortest paths to all nodes connecting to an unexplored edge are calculated using Dijkstra's algorithm via the [NetworkX multi_source_dijkstra()](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.shortest_paths.weighted.multi_source_dijkstra.html#networkx.algorithms.shortest_paths.weighted.multi_source_dijkstra) function.
+In cases in which all edges within three layers have been explored, the shortest paths to all nodes connecting to an unexplored edge are calculated using Dijkstra's algorithm via the [NetworkX multi_source_dijkstra()](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.shortest_paths.weighted.multi_source_dijkstra.html#networkx.algorithms.shortest_paths.weighted.multi_source_dijkstra) function and the closest one is selected.

 ### Results